gecrooks/modern-python-template/README.md

 [specification](https://packaging.python.org/specifications/core-metadata/).

 It's good practice to support at least two consecutive versions of python.
 Starting with 3.9, python is moving to an annual [release schedule](https://www.python.org/dev/peps/pep-0602/).
 The initial 3.x.0 release will be in early October and the first bug patch 3.x.1 in early December, second in February, and so on.
 Since it takes many important packages some time to upgrade (e.g. numpy and tensorflow are often bottlenecks), one should probably plan to upgrade python support around the beginning of each year.
-Upgrading involves changing the python version numbers in the tests and `config.cfg`, and then cleaning up any `__future__` or conditional imports, or other hacks added to maintain compatibility with older python releases.
+Upgrading involves changing the python version numbers in the workflow tests and `config.cfg`, and then cleaning up any `__future__` or conditional imports, or other hacks added to maintain compatibility with older python releases.
 If you protected the master branch on github, and added required status checks, you'll need to update those too.

+Supporting older python versions is often a good idea, if you don't need the newest wizz-bang python features.
+We'll support python3.7 onwards for now (Since Google's colab currently defaults to 3.7 (Oct 2021)).

 We can now install our package (as editable -e, so that the code in our repo is live).